robsonfsouza/Python_Data_Analysis_Introduction/README.md

 ## Windows

 Install Windows terminal or Power Shell at microsoft store.
-Run the terminal as administrator and install anaconda 3 Istall chocolatey as the instructed by its website instruction.
+Run the terminal as administrator and install anaconda 3.
+Install chocolatey as the instructed by its website instruction.
 https://chocolatey.org
 Install the Anaconda package
 ```bash